To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 Or maybe you’re able to manage your conditions with medication, and it does not impact your job.
-You need evidence showing how your mental disability impacts your ability to work.
+You need evidence showing how your mental health disability impacts your ability to work.

 Did you miss a lot of work because of your psychological impairment?
 Do you have problems dealing with the public?
 Are you only able to concentrate for small periods of time?
 Do you avoid public places?
 These are just some of the examples of how mental health conditions can impact your job.

 It’s no secret that most people get denied mental health disability benefits at least once or twice when pursuing a Social Security claim.
 There is a good chance your claim will be denied, too.

 That does not mean that you should give up, though.
 We’ve worked with a lot of clients who were denied at least once and eventually received their favorable decision.
 Don’t give up.

 Mental health disabilities are serious and need to be treated properly.
-If you’ve been struggling with a mental health condition, and you can’t work, give us a call today for a free consultation on how to prove mental disability to the SSA.
+If you’ve been struggling with a mental health condition, and you can’t work, give us a call today for a free consultation on how to prove mental health disability to the SSA.